getify/You-Dont-Know-JS/types & grammar/apA.md

 The official ECMAScript specification includes "Annex B" which discusses specific deviations from the official spec for the purposes of JS compatibility in browsers.

 The proper way to consider these deviations is that they are only reliably present/valid if your code is running in a browser.
 If your code always runs in browsers, you won't see any observable difference.
-If not (like if it can run in node.js, Rhino, etc), or you're not sure, *tread carefully*.
+If not (like if it can run in node.js, Rhino, etc.), or you're not sure, *tread carefully*.

 The main compatibility differences: